Skip to content

 Anyone who owns property in Nebraska must pay annual taxes on it.
 The local county tax assessor determines your tax rate, and the tax collector bills you each year.
 If you fail to pay your taxes, the county can place a lien on the property and eventually foreclose and sell it at auction.

-Property tax records contain the following:
+Nebraska property tax records contain the following:

-• Property Information - The assessor will include a property description with details such as address and plot number.
+• Property Information - The assessor will include a property description with details such as the address and plot number.

 • Assessment and Taxable Value - The record will outline the assessed and taxable values after applying for exemptions.